apireno/surrealdb-gemini/README.md

 ### Grabbing the Dataset

-We're going for the Simple English Wikipedia dataset by OpenAI (it's a biggie — ~700MB zipped, sprawling into a 1.7GB CSV file) that includes those nifty vector embeddings.
+We're going for the use SurrealDB's documentation git repository to pull some articles and generate vector embeddings (https://github.com/surrealdb/docs.surrealdb.com).
 Ready to download it?

 ```bash
 get-data